bvgastel/clippy/README.md

 ```
 Update with `brew reinstall --HEAD bitpowder/clippy/clippy`.

-For other platforms add the [bitpowder repository](https://bitpowder.com:2443/bitpowder/repo).
+For FreeBSD, Debian, Ubuntu, and Raspbian, add the [bitpowder repository](https://bitpowder.com:2443/bitpowder/repo).
+See the instructions on that repository page.

 # Usage

 Clippy should be installed on both the client and the server.
 Use `clippy --ssh` instead of `ssh` to connect to remote computers.
 Clippy set additional options automatically for ssh.
 If no clippy daemon is running, it automatically starts a clippy daemon that listens on a UNIX domain socket named `/tmp/clipboard.username`, which is forwarded through SSH.
 The daemon can have a config file to configure the local actions .

+To show a notification, use `clippy -n [summary] [body]`.

-# Set up for specific progrms
+# Set up for specific programs

-Command line utilities to piggy back files and clipboard commands to the server.
+Command line utilities to piggyback files and clipboard commands to the server.
 Some software needs custom config options.
 Setup depends on the software you are using:

 ## sshd (on some platforms set automatically)